Leggy, Stretched Growth on Oxalis

 Symptoms

-- long thin petioles with leaves spaced far apart
+- long, thin petioles with the triangular leaflets spaced far apart along their length

 Causes